 Further, if the loan is taken to renovate or repair the property, then a maximum interest of Rs.
 30,000/- can be claimed by taxpayers during a financial year.

 ii) Let out or deemed to be let out property:

 There is no ceiling limit for claiming deduction of interest on housing loan on let out property.

-Pre-construction interest:- The interest paid on housing loan when the house property is under construction is known as “Pre-construction Interest”.
-The deduction of such pre-construction interest is allowed in 5 equal installments starting from the year when construction completes.
+Pre-construction interest:- The interest paid on a housing loan when the house property is under construction is known as “Pre-construction Interest”.
+The deduction of such pre-construction interest is allowed in 5 equal instalments starting from the year when construction completes.